At a Glance

 ✨Tip Number 2

 Familiarise yourself with recent case law and trends in employment law, particularly those affecting mid to large-sized enterprises.
-This knowledge will not only boost your confidence but also impress during any discussions with potential employers.
+This knowledge will help you stand out during any discussions with the hiring team.

 ✨Tip Number 3